PhD opportunities

 Applying for a PhD

-At NTU, you can apply for a PhD project designed by our research staff or submit a proposal for your own original project.
+At NTU, we encourage and support a huge range of PhD opportunities.
+We invite you to apply for a project designed by our research staff, as well as submitting a proposal for your own novel research project.

 We provide funded, part-funded and self-funded PhD projects across a range of disciplines.
 Opportunities are available year-round.
 Search the PhD projects currently available, filtering by keyword, title or academic school.